PrestonKnopp/godot-ios-deploy/README.md

 to get it ready, but don't add data.pck, drag your  game folder to xcode making sure that Copy Files is **unchecked**.

-Only need to this once per godot project.
+You only need to setup a xcode project once per godot project.

 Here's a checklist to prepare your bundle:
 - **Check automatic signing and provision**